pe-st/garmin-connect-export/README.md

 The format of the CSV export file can be customized with template files (in Properties format, see the `--template` option); three examples are included:

 - `csv_header_default.properties` (the default) gives you my preferred selection of columns, mainly targeted at running and hiking
+- `csv_header_all.properties` gives you all available columns, handy as starting point for your own selection
 - `csv_header_moderation.properties` gives you the same output as **@moderation**'s fork, mainly targeted at cycling
 - `csv_header_kjkjava.properties` gives you an output similar as **@kjkjava**'s original script, mainly targeted at running

 You can easily create a template file for your needs, just copy one of the examples and change the appearing columns, their order and/or their title.
-For the list of available columns see the `csv_write_record` function in the script.

 Some important columns explained: